shenlongchen/conbotnet/README.md

-# ConBotNet
+# ConBoTNet
-ConBoTNet: improving MHC-II peptide binding affinity prediction by combining supervised contrastive learning and bottleneck transformer
+This repository contains the codes for the paper: Supervised contrastive deep learning with bottleneck transformer improves MHC-II peptide binding affinity prediction

 ## Requirements
 * python==3.9.16
 * pytorch==1.12.1